xanimal37/EventTrackerProject/README.md

 - use @PathVariable(value=...) @DateTimeFormat with pattern
 - Spring Data JPA has no problem doing a query using LocalDateTime (I read on the internet that times can create problems but it seems to work ok.
 Might need more testing.)
 - can use date for range query
+- using VS outside of STS, STS doesn't register changes? nor does git.
+Switched to Sublime.

 ## Things to Improve
 - add enclosure and track cleaning/maintenance